csaf-poc/csaf_distribution/docs/csaf_downloader.md

 1. Relative.
 If the given string follows the rules of a [Go duration](https://pkg.go.dev/time@go1.20.6#ParseDuration), the time interval from now going back that duration is used.
+   In extension to this the suffixes 'd' for days, 'M' for month and 'y' for years are recognized.
+In these cases only integer values are accepted without any fractions.
    Some examples:
    - `"3h"` means downloading the advisories that have changed in the last three hours.
    - `"30m"`  .. changed within the last thirty minutes.
-    - `"72h"` .. changed within the last three days.
+   - `"3M2m"` .. changed within the last three months and two minutes.
-    - `"8760h"` .. changed within the last 365 days.
+   - `"2y"`   .. changed within the last two years.

 2. Absolute.
 If the given string is an RFC 3339 date timestamp the time interval between this date and now is used.